johanwasserman/tRemedy/README.md

 Remedy connectors for Talend.

-Although the two examples below are focused mainly on attachments, they are just to give the reader a general understanding of how to use the connectors individualy without having to include too many examples.
+Although the two examples below are focused mainly on attachments, they are aimed to give the reader a general understanding of how to use the connectors individualy without having to include too many examples.

+**_Invitation to contribute_**  If you have experience in developing connectors for Talend, I need some assistance, especially to connect to Remedy and extract schemas;  Feel free to contribute.

 #### Context parameters